Lily Allen Reveals She Feels The Police Tried To Use New Boyfriend To ‘Get Rid’ Of Stalker Case

 After many years of following Allen, Alex Gray broke into Lily’s home in 2015 while she and her children were inside sleeping, leading to his conviction and detention under the Mental Health Act.
 Also inside her home was her new boyfriend at the time, MC Meridian Dan.

-According to Irish Times, Allen has claimed that Metropolitan Police officers used the fact that her new relationship that began soon after her separation from husband Sam Cooper (which was not public knowledge at the time), was a way to “get rid” of the high-profile stalker case.
+According to Irish Times, Allen claimed that Metropolitan Police officers used the fact that her new relationship that began soon after her separation from husband Sam Cooper (which was not public knowledge at the time) was a way to “get rid” of the high-profile stalker case.

 Recently, she spoke at a Women Of The World (WOW) event in London.
 The candid star said that Met may have wanted to keep her case quiet because she was famous.

 “That was not public knowledge, and I still think that the police used that against me: ‘She won’t want the public to know that she has got a new boyfriend.
 We can kind of get rid of this story.
-She won’t want people to think of her like that,” the “Hard Out Here” hitmaker expressed.
+She won’t want people to think of her like that,'” the “Hard Out Here” hitmaker expressed.

 “I don’t know if it’s because I’m a well-known person and they don’t want it to be talked about in this way, because it’s such a f****** issue clearly.”